Sancocho: Colombia

-Sancocho is a traditional food in Colombia made with many kinds of meat (most commonly chicken, hen, pork ribs, cow ribs, fish, and ox tail) with large pieces of plantain, potato, cassava and/or other vegetables such as tomato, scallion, cilantro, and mazorca (corn on the cob), depending on the region.
-Some top it off with fresh cilantro, onion and squeezed lime—a sort of "pico de gallo", minus the tomato.
+Sancocho is a traditional food in Colombia made with many kinds of meat (most commonly chicken, hen, pork ribs, beef ribs, fish and ox tail) with large pieces of plantain, potato, cassava and/or other vegetables such as tomato, scallion, cilantro and mazorca (corn on the cob), depending on the region.
+Some top it off with fresh cilantro, onion and squeezed lime.
 It is also served with a side of sliced avocado and a plate of white rice, which is usually dipped in with each spoonful of soup.